 Credit Enhancement for Workforce Housing: This form contains a description of PRA’s Workforce Housing Program and a credit enhancement application for financial institutions and developers interested in participating.

 Disposition Policies: PRA follows the City of Philadelphia’s policies for the sale or lease of publicly-owned property.

 PRA Property Application Package: Developers interested in purchasing properties from PRA must fill out this application package.
 Note: PRA does not accept unsolicited applications.
 Applications must be submitted in response to a posted Request for Proposals, Request for Bids, or at the instruction of a PRA Project Manager based on other allowable circumstances as outlined in the City’s Land Disposition Policies.
-Please visit PRA’s RFP webpage to view current opportunities and Previous RFP/RFQ/Bids page to review past opportunities.
+Please visit PRA’s RFP/RFQ/Bids webpage to view current opportunities and Previous RFP/RFQ/Bids page to review past opportunities.